Sara Duterte

+As vice president, Duterte concurrently served as the secretary of education and as vice chairperson of an anti-insurgency task force (NTF-ELCAC) but resigned from both positions on June 19, 2024.
+Despite her initial electoral alliance with Marcos, political observers have noted her increasing absence from public appearances with the president correlating with a growing rift in the Marcos and Duterte political families.
+By late August 2024, she has openly admitted her regret to supporting Marcos in the presidential election, while Marcos himself later acknowledged that they have not spoken to each other since she handed in her resignation.
+After her father was arrested and brought to The Hague in March 2025, her tenure has been characterized by multiple trips abroad that aim to consolidate her family's overseas supporters.

+On February 5, 2025, Duterte was impeached by the House of Representatives after concerns were raised regarding her use of confidential funds and her assassination threat against President Marcos, his wife Liza and House Speaker Martin Romualdez.
+She became the first sitting vice president, as well as the fifth official in Philippine history, to be impeached.

-Early life and education
+Early years

-Sara Zimmerman Duterte was born in Davao City on May 31, 1978, the second child to then-lawyer later president Rodrigo Duterte and flight attendant Elizabeth Zimmerman.
+Sara Zimmerman Duterte was born at Davao Doctors Hospital in Davao City on May 31, 1978.
+She is the second child to then-lawyer later president Rodrigo Duterte and flight attendant Elizabeth Zimmerman.
+Her great-grandfather was German American, having fled to the Philippines from the United States.

-She has spoken of her "love-hate relationship" with her father when she was a student due to her disapproval for his womanizing tendencies and late night habits.
+Growing up in what she called a "broken family", she has spoken of her "love-hate relationship" with her father when she was a student due to her disapproval for his womanizing tendencies and late night habits.
+Once he left his wife Elizabeth in the 1990s, Sara stayed with her mother, and up to the time she was mayor, Sara considered her relationship with her father as "not very close".
 Despite this, Rodrigo considered Sara to be his favorite child, and placed high value on the education she and her brothers received.

+Education and law career

 Duterte attended San Pedro College, majoring in BS Respiratory Therapy, and graduated in 1999; in her inaugural speech as mayor of Davao City, Duterte said she originally wanted to be a pediatrician instead of a politician.
-She later took up a law degree at the San Sebastian College – Recoletos and graduated in May 2005.
+She later took up a law degree from San Beda College but transferred to the San Sebastian College – Recoletos, where she graduated in May 2005.
 In 2005, Duterte passed the Philippine Bar Examination.
 She then worked for a few months as a court attorney at the office of Supreme Court Associate Justice Romeo Callejo Sr.